magento/merchdocs/src/catalog/product-configurations.md

 title: Configurations
 ---

 The Configurations section lists any existing variations of the product, and can also be used to generate variations for use with the Configurable product type.
-To learn more, see: [Configurable Product]({% link catalog/product-create-configurable.md %}).
+To learn more, see [Configurable Product]({% link catalog/product-create-configurable.md %}).

 ![]({% link images/images/product-configurable-create-configurations.png %}){: .zoom}
-*Configurations Section*
+_Configurations Section_

 ![]({% link images/images/product-configurations-hoodie.png %}){: .zoom}
-*Product Configurations*
+_Product Configurations_